 Getting Started with the Hive Gateway¶

-The Hive Gateway will be coming into production in October 2020.
+The Hive Gateway has been in production since October 2020.

 - The Hive Gateway allows users to manage jobs and submit projects through a web-based interface.